 As Domain Names must be unique, an organization called the Internet Assigned Numbers Authority (IANA) has established itself to regulate the naming.
 Their authorized selling of name rights has become a huge income business, with horror stories about squatting abuses and about how Domain Names are snatched from legitimate leasees and given to large corporations.
 There is no reason however why another agency could not regulate the issuance of Domain Names that do not conflict with IANA names, and which circumvent IANAs fee-charging monopoly.
 One such alternative naming authority, which offers FREE TLDs, is called "OpenNIC".
 The OpenNIC community offers a mailing list for technical and non-technical discussions about OpenNIC.

-Unfortunately the IANA registrars and their top tier DNS servers refuse to regognize OpenNIC Domain Names (and these IANA servers are where most ISP DNS servers look to populate their own lookup tables), so to reach these addresses you must use a public OpenNIC server (note that these OpenNic servers will also recognize all of the normal IANA DNS names).
+Unfortunately the profiteering IANA registrars and their top tier DNS servers refuse to regognize OpenNIC Domain Names (and these IANA servers are where most ISP DNS servers look to populate their own lookup tables), so to reach these addresses you must use a public OpenNIC server (note that these OpenNic servers without prejudice also recognize all of the IANA DNS names).
 Don't set your computer to "Obtain DNS server address automatically", but instead set the computer to "Use the following DNS server addresses" (which you will provide).
 Below are addresses for public DNS servers, both OpenNic and IANA.